ChristophP/elm-i18n-module-generator/README.md

-# Elm i18n Module Generator
+# Elm i18n Gen (JSON language file to Elm Functions Generator)

 This repo provides a script that can generate elm functions from JSON translation files.